Shaldag Unit: Recruitment and training

-In order to be considered for service in the unit, candidates must have a medical profile between 82-97.
-Candidates who pass the initial commando units day selection, undergo a 5-day commando selection trial for Sayeret Matkal / Shaldag / Unit 669.
+To be considered for service in the unit, a candidate must have a medical profile between 82-97.
+Candidates who pass the initial commando units day selection, undergo a five-day commando selection trial (which also tests candidates for Sayeret Matkal and Unit 669).
 Candidates who are accepted are enlisted in the November draft.
 Medics in the unit are drafted in August.

 Shaldag Unit operators undergo the longest training phase of any unit in the IDF, lasting 22 months, and training has a heavy emphasis on navigation.
-Training consists of phases, with navigation exercises between each phase, designed to provide extensive navigation experience while elevating intense physical tension from long forced marches with heavy weights.
+Training consists of phases, with navigation exercises between each phase, designed to provide extensive navigation experience while alleviating intense physical tension from long forced marches with heavy weights.
 The phases are: